FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality

-To bridge those gaps and stimulate innovation in AI-based Fitness coaching, we develop FLEX---first AQA dataset that provides multi-view videos with synchronized 3D pose, sEMG, and physiological information.
-Furthermore, we develop detailed, professional, comprehensive annotation rules for fitness actions that integrate multiple knowledge sources.
-These rules form a KG containing Action Keysteps, Error Types, and Action Advice, making the annotation rich in paired textual information.

 \textbf{Electromyography (EMG) Datasets.} EMG records electrical activity from skeletal muscles to assess their activation levels, motor coordination, and detect abnormalities.
 EMG devices are broadly classified into surface EMG (sEMG), which uses non-invasive skin electrodes, and needle EMG (nEMG), which involves inserting fine needles into muscle tissue \cite{alcan2023current}.
-Owing to its non-invasive nature, existing EMG datasets predominantly utilize sEMG for applications in biomechanical analysis\cite{zhang2017extracting,hug2019individuals,mileti2020muscle,jarque2020large,santuz2022sex,khan2020semg,dimitrov2023hig,hamard2023comparison,wang2023wearable}, hand gesture estimation\cite{atzori2014electromyography,khan2020semg,jarque2020large,liu2021neuropose,simpetru2022sensing,ozdemir2022dataset,salter2024emg2pose}, etc.

-Existing EMG datasets mainly link signals to motion categories, overlooking their connection to action quality.
+Owing to its non-invasive nature, existing EMG datasets predominantly utilize sEMG for applications in biomechanical analysis \cite{zhang2017extracting,hug2019individuals,jarque2020large,khan2020semg,dimitrov2023hig,wang2023wearable}, hand gesture estimation \cite{atzori2014electromyography,liu2021neuropose,ozdemir2022dataset,salter2024emg2pose}, etc. Existing EMG datasets mainly link signals to motion categories, overlooking their connection to action quality.
 Since EMG reflects neuromuscular control and muscle function—key in fitness—activation patterns serve as objective quality markers.
-To address this, FLEX is the first AQA dataset to integrate EMG, using a 16-channel sEMG system \cite{fastmove} at 2,000 Hz to record target muscle activity during fitness movements. sEMG and MoCap were synchronized for precise temporal alignment.
+FLEX is the first AQA dataset to integrate EMG, using a 16-channel sEMG system \cite{fastmove} at 2 KHz to record target muscle activity during fitness movements. sEMG \& MoCap were synchronized for precise temporal alignment.